natorbit/is117-gittest-real/answers/question-02.md

-git add: tracks changes
-git commit: saves
+git add: tracks changes, stages changes so they can be committed git commit: saves the staged changes